This post contains affiliate links and I may be compensated if you make a purchase after clicking through one of my links.

 A Bra is Forever

-No, it is not.
-When kept in rotation with at least two or more bras, a good bra will last you up to a year.
+Nooooo, this is another one of those horrible bra myths and you know it.
+Bras don’t last forever, however, when kept in rotation with at least two or more bras, a good bra will last you up to a year.
 When it’s time for a bra change the signs will become visible to you.
 You’ll start to notice broken hooks, loose straps, and those annoying underwires poking out.